Calliphoridae: Predators

-Host-microbial physiology
+Host-microbe interactions

 Blowflies (Calliphoridae) feed and develop in microbially dense and chemically dynamic substrates such as carrion and necrotic wounds.
 Because blowflies, their larvae and necrobiome-associated microbiota engage in resource partitioning, blowflies often act as both pathogen vectors and engage in facultative bacterivory.
 Bacterial digestion by Lucilia sericata larvae is well-established for some microorganisms like Escherichia coli but it has been hypothesized that other microbial taxa are spared or excluded from significant rates of digestion.
 While it is known that Providencia spp. bacteria are detrimental to Cochliomyia macellaria larvae under gnotobiotic conditions and several blowfly species benefit from feeding under gnotobiotic, "mixed microbial environments", in general, the taxonomic specificities and causal mechanisms behind this phenomenon — which would help delineate passive microbial persistence in the animal's tissues from parasitism or mutualism (symbiosis) — remains unknown.
 For example, a study showed that Lactobacillus, Proteus, Diaphorobacter, and Morganella were the main taxa associated with third larval instar Lucilia sericata salivary glands (in decreasing order); which suggests an apparent balance between lactic acid-producing Gram-positive and urease-producing Gram-negative microbial taxa.
 Despite this aforementioned insight, dedicated studies on the effect of altered substrate pH levels on blowfly larvae development have yet to connect their findings to either blowfly host-specific pH preferences, fermentation, or microbial activity in general; the last of which is the main contributor towards pH modulation in necrotic biomass substrates.
 Despite these unknowns, a causal mechanism of blowfly-larval microbiome selection and mechanisms governing larval microbiome community assembly was investigated using axenic Lucilia sericata larvae-microbe exposure assays.
 It was found that larvae mount distinct immune transcriptional programs when challenged with Pseudomonas aeruginosa versus Acinetobacter baumannii, suggesting that blowflies do not deploy a generic “one-size-fits-all” immune response but instead engage pathogen-specific signaling through the IMD and Toll pathways.

+Consistent with this immunological specificity, comparative surveys of wild Lucilia sericata and Phormia regina show that microbiome composition is strongly associated with host species identity, regardless of shared environments or sampling conditions.
+Taxonomic profiles differ significantly between species, with genera such as Ignatzschineria and Dysgonomonas enriched in P. regina, while Vagococcus and Escherichia–Shigella are more prevalent in L. sericata.
+These patterns support a role for host filtering in blowfly-microbiome assembly, and indicate that species-level differences in microbial associations may translate into differing risks of pathogen carriage.